 The Guide to Home Buying Due Diligence

-A home purchase is likely one of the biggest purchases you will make in your lifetime, so we believe homebuyers should take the time to learn about the details of their home buying journey and to perform their due diligence before the big move.
+A home purchase is likely one of the biggest purchases you will make in your lifetime, so we believe homebuyers should take the time to learn about the details of the journey and make sure to perform their home buying due diligence before the big move.
 To demystify the process, we have provided a rundown of what we think you should consider when buying and what you can expect from the buying process itself, plus tips to make life easier.

 What is Due Diligence?